This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 - Ground Cinnamon: Cinnamon is the perfect spice for zucchini.

-- Shredded zucchini about 3 medium: Even extra large zucchini will work for this recipe.
+- Shredded Zucchini: Even extra-large zucchini will work for this recipe.

-- Pecans chopped: Give the zucchini bars texture and crunch.
+- Pecans chopped: These give the zucchini bars extra texture and crunch.

 Brown Butter Frosting